HareNTortoise/Aarthik-Setu/README.md

 What sets Aarthik Setu apart:
 - AI-Powered Loan Agent with dynamic credit scoring
-- Frontier Tech for Financial Inclusion (LLMs, OCEN, smart lending models)
+- IBM Watsonx AI for smarter financial data processing and personalized loan guidance
-- Unique AI-based Financial Literacy Tools
+- Governance and security with IBM Watsonx.governance for regulatory compliance

 ## 🔨 Practicality